 First of all, these numbers are major underestimates due to the very limited testing policy in recent months.
 Tests were at first only available to people with severe symptoms and health care workers who came into direct contact with the virus.
 However, even health care workers faced bureaucratic difficulties in applying for tests and appointments.
 More than half of the testing capacity was not utilised in the first two months, resulting in a dangerous spread and a near-collapse of the health care system.

 According to a survey held by the trade unions among 6,600 health care workers, 85 percent said they had been overloaded and over half felt physically and mentally exhausted.
 Many of them saw the nightly “round of applause” for health care workers as a cynical gesture.
-The Rutte government proposes a one-time €1,000 one-time “bonus” for health care workers, but many considered this to be too little, too late.
+The Rutte government proposes a one-time €1,000 “bonus” for health care workers, but many considered this to be too little, too late.